breez/breez-sdk-docs/src/notifications/ios_plugin.md

 Once added to the Podfile, run `pod install` to install the dependencies.

+More installation methods, including with the Swift Package Manager, can be found in the [breez-sdk-swift](https://github.com/breez/breez-sdk-swift/blob/main/README.md) repository.

 ## Integrate the Notification Plugin

 You're ready to add some Swift code to implement the Notification Plugin in your NotificationService target.
 In Xcode, in the `NotificationService` folder, open the Swift file named `NotificationService.swift`.